pi-hole/docs/docs/guides/vpn/dual-VPN.md

 systemctl start openvpn@server2.service
 ```

-*If your distribution does not have `systemctl` you may use command below to start OpenVPN with your second configuration as a daemon:*
+*If your distribution does not have `systemctl` you may use the command below to start an OpenVPN daemon with your second configuration:*

 ```bash
 /usr/sbin/openvpn --daemon --writepid /var/run/openvpn/server2.pid --cd /etc/openvpn --config server2.conf --script-security 2